 Tip 5: Put to the proof

-Individuals with an objective outlook are usually not bulged by flattery; they want facts – unbiased and practical.
-To tackle such challenging stakeholders, you have to go the extra mile and create something they can believe in – like a mockup or a Proof of Concept (POC).
+Individuals with an objective outlook are usually not swayed by flattery; they want facts—unbiased and practical.
+To tackle such challenging stakeholders, you have to go the extra mile and create something they can believe in—like a mockup or a Proof of Concept (POC).

-I remember working with a similar client who wanted everything depicted through a working prototype – their rationale was ‘If you can successfully create the prototype, only then it’s worth believing’.
-We created numerous vivid prototypes for them, showed them how the feature works, and even ended up agreeing on a more straightforward (and easy to code) interface – proof that this technique can convince even the most resistive stakeholders.
+I remember working with a similar client who wanted everything depicted through a working prototype.
+Their rationale was, ‘If you can successfully create the prototype, only then is it worth believing.’
+We created numerous vivid prototypes for them, showed them how the feature works, and even agreed on a more straightforward (and easy to code) interface — proof that this technique can convince even the most resistive stakeholders.

 Tip 6: Learn to Lean

-Though convincing ‘all’ the project stakeholders is a challenging, arduous task, getting buy-in from a limited set of stakeholders is still very doable.
+Though convincing ‘all’ the project stakeholders is challenging and arduous, getting buy-in from a limited set of stakeholders is still very doable.

 The trick is to shortlist a couple of influential stakeholders (take help from your stakeholder matrix) and identify their areas of interest in the project.
 Then, start to win over their trust by keeping them informed, seeking their guidance, and performing activities like:

-Over time, these stakeholders will become your confidant and will support and champion your ideas and thoughts.
-And, owing to the strong support you now have, you can easily influence all the other stakeholders on the project!
+Over time, these stakeholders will become your confidants and will support and champion your ideas and thoughts.
+Owing to your strong support now, you can easily influence all the other stakeholders on the project!

 Tip 7: Be prepared for resistance